Ear Care

 To help a baby who is tugging at their ears and fussing:

-If this doesn’t solve the problem, a few drops of the garlic/mullein/oil can be put in the ears (make sure it is warmed but not hot) and the moist heat pack with nursing them can be repeated.
+If moist heat with tea and nursing doesn’t solve the problem, a few drops of the garlic/mullein/oil can be put in the ears (make sure it is warmed but not hot).

-If these remedies don’t work, it is best to consult a trained herbalist or a pediatrician.
+If these remedies don’t work and the discomfort doesn’t resolve, it is best to consult a trained herbalist or a pediatrician.

 For bottle-fed babies:

-It is harder to get these remedies to work with a bottle-fed baby because the suction from nursing is what helps clear out the tubes.
+These strategies work well for bottle-fed babies, but are often less effective than for nursing babies because the suction from nursing is what helps clear out the eustachian tubes.
 Nursing requires stronger suction than drinking from a bottle.

-Many ear infections are caused by allergic responses to the components of baby formulas, so if your baby is bottle fed and having recurring ear pain, switching to a different formula can often solve the problem.
+Many ear infections are caused by allergic responses to the components of baby formulas: If your baby is bottle-fed and having recurring ear pain, switching to a different formula can often solve the problem.